hoellin/eg/docs/haemochromatosis/CHiC/go_enrichment.md

 Those are: DCYTB (CYBRD1) / DMT1 (SLC11A2) / SLC40A1

 Note: there are no inferred genes from CYBRD1 nor SLC40A1 => so the GO enrichment is basically that of SLC11A2.
-Please refer to the above section.

 ### Each original gene separately